cortexlabs/cortex/docs/workloads/realtime/containers.md

 The `/mnt` directory is mounted to each container's file system, and is shared across all containers.

+## Resource requests

+Each container in the pod requests its own amount of CPU, memory, GPU, and Inferentia resources.
+In addition, Cortex's proxy sidecar container (which is automatically added to the pod) requests 100m CPU and 100Mi memory.

 ## Observability

 See docs for [logging](../../clusters/observability/logging.md), [metrics](../../clusters/observability/metrics.md), and [alerting](../../clusters/observability/metrics.md).